-On August 12, 2005, Louisville and Jefferson County Metropolitan Sewer District (MSD) entered into a Consent Decree in Federal Court with the United States Environmental Protection Agency (EPA) and the Kentucky Environmental and Public Protection Cabinet.
-The Consent Decree was developed in response to an enforcement action taken by EPA and Kentucky Department of Environmental Protection (KDEP) alleging violations of the Clean Water Act (CWA) primarily related to sewer overflows.
-One of the requirements of the Consent Decree is the development and submittal of a Combined Sewer Overflow (CSO) Long-Term Control Plan (LTCP).
+aterway Improvements No On August 12, 2005, the Louisville and Jefferson County Metropolitan Sewer District (MSD) entered into a Consent Decree in Federal Court with the United States Environmental Protection Agency (EPA) and the Kentucky Environmental and Public Protection Cabinet.
+The Consent

+Decree was developed in response to an enforcement action taken by EPA and the Kentucky Department of Environmental Protection (KDEP) alleging violations of the Clean Water Act (CWA) primarily related to sewer overflows.
+The stated objective of the Consent Decree is to further the objectives of the CWA; eliminate unauthorized discharges from MSD's separate sewer system (SSS), combined sewer system (CSS), and water quality treatment centers (WQTCs); and to address discharges from MSD's combined sewer overflow (CSO) locations identified in the Kentucky Pollutant Discharge Elimination System (KPDES) permit for the Morris Forman WQTC.
+The Consent Decree outlines the compliance program and schedules for achieving specific objectives, including the development of discharge abatement plans.

 On December 1, 2008, a draft Amended Consent Decree (ACD) was released for public comment.
-The draft ACD addressed alleged violations of the CWA primarily related to water quality treatment center (WQTC) performance, record-keeping, and reporting.
+The draft ACD addressed alleged violations of the CWA primarily related to WQTC performance, record-keeping, and reporting.
 The public comment period closed on the draft ACD December 31, 2008.
 The ACD was entered into Federal Court on April 15, 2009.